About....

 Magick Path Teaching was created as a space to explore this doorway.

-This is a place where movement and the body meet psychology and anthropology… where ancient healing traditions and symbolic systems meet modern understanding… where the earth, nature, and lived human experience are brought back into relationship.
+This is a place where movement and the body meet psychology and anthropology… where ancient healing traditions, symbolic and magick systems meet modern understanding… where the earth, nature, and lived human experience are brought back into relationship... sometimes just in that one moment.

 These offerings have not come from theory alone—they have been shaped through lived experience, ongoing study, and a deep curiosity about what it means to be human.